How to Start a Christian T-shirt Business: The Complete Guide

 With the number of sports fans in the U.S. alone, you could specific sports fans, or sports fans in general.

 Targeting people that enjoy exercise as a hobby is interesting if you create simpler designs that look good on wicking apparel.
 The “iron sharpens iron” designs are already being made by several brands.
-But there are very few brands that are leveraging wicking apparel to do it.
+But there are very few brands that are leveraging wicking or dry-fit apparel to do it.

-If you have the same interests as your target audience, it will make it easier to come up with relevant designs and know where your target audience hangs out on and offline.
+Also, if you have the same interests as your target audience, it will make it easier to come up with relevant designs and know where your target audience hangs out on and offline.

 Decide on a Brand Name & Domain Name

-Naming your Christian tee brand is a hugely important step.
+Naming your Christian t-shirt brand is a hugely important step.
 There is a reason that I combined these into one step.
 Here are a few tips to help you come up with a memorable name and domain name that aligns with your shirt brand.

 First off, if you are planning to sell anything online, I can’t tell you how important it is to come up with a name that is relevant to your brand, is impressionable, and aligns with an easy-to-type domain name for your website.